Male agent discussing to a couple about insurance

 How Does Other Insurance Work With Medicare?

 It is important to note that Medicare and Marketplace Healthcare do not work together.
 After enrolling in Medicare, you can not sign up for a Marketplace insurance plan.
 In addition, once you enroll in Medicare Advantage, they will act as your primary payer, not Original Medicare.
-If your primary insurer fails to promptly pay for covered services, Medicare would make a conditional payment.
+Medicare will make a conditional payment if your primary insurer fails to pay for covered services promptly.

-In general, Medicare will work with employer-based group health and retiree coverage plans.
+Medicare will generally work with employer-based group health and retiree coverage plans.
 By speaking with a qualified insurance agent, you can better understand different coverage plans and find one that works best for you

 Having Secondary Insurance Helps With Out-of-Pocket Costs